LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 puts Dog.new.swim
 ```
 ## Method Lookup Path
 The order in which Ruby inspects different classes and modules when a method is invoked is known as the method lookup path.
 Ruby looks for the method in the inheritance hierarchy up untill it finds the first instance of the method and then invokes it.
-If no method is found then it will raise a `NoMethodError`.
+If no method is found then it will raise a `NoMethodError` or  `NameError`.
 This can be determined by calling the `::ancestors` class method on the class under question.
 ```
 module Speakable
   def speak(sound)